-Using Infinite Scroll for an entire blog or website may not always work, but there’s no reason you can’t use this design feature for elements on your site.
-Extensive photo galleries are the ideal place to use it.
-But remember to keep your thumbnails a reasonable size and optimize your images for the web for better page load speeds.
+Using Endless Scrolling for an entire blog or website may not always work, but there’s no reason you can’t use this design feature for elements on your site.
+Extensive photo galleries, for example, can benefit from the implementation of continuous scrolling.

-Avoid Pogosticking by using a gallery that doesn’t navigate away from the original page.
+Avoid ‘Pogosticking’ by using a gallery that doesn’t navigate away from the original page.
 FooGallery opens images in a lightbox, so users don’t lose their position and can continue from where they left off.

-FooGallery PRO offers Pagination, Load More and Infinite Scrolling.
+FooGallery PRO offers Numbered Pagination, Load More and Infinite Scrolling.
 Take a look at the pagination demo to see which one works best for you.
 If you want to enable Infinite Scroll (or one of the other Paging options on FooGallery PRO, simply go to the Paging settings.

 Once you’ve selected Infinite Scroll you be able to adjust the page size.
 This is the number of images that will load on your page at a time.